tz70s/LCW-compression-MSP430-/README.md

-# LCW Compression on MSP430
+# LZW Compression on MSP430

 * Usage
 ```